 Report ITU-R S.2357-0 “Technical and operational guidelines for earth stations on mobile platforms communicating with geostationary space stations in the fixed-satellite service in the frequency bands 19.7-20.2 GHz and 29.5-30.0 GHz”.

+Report ITU-R S.2357-0 “Technical and operational guidelines for earth stations on mobile platforms communicating with geostationary space stations in the fixed-satellite service in the frequency bands 19.7-20.2 GHz and 29.5-30.0 GHz”.

 12.75-14.50 GHz (Earth-to-space).

 Fade margin is a key component when calculating the short-term interference criteria.